Broken Symmetry in Ideal Chern Bands

 It should be noted that the quantum geometric quantities are of limited fundamental importance in lattice models due to their dependence on the embedding of the orbitals into real space.
 A more orbital-independent approach should go back to continuum models obtained from first principle calculations.
 In moir\'e systems, the underlying (e.g., graphene) orbitals are highly localized compared to the moir\' e length scale.
 Thus the system has a natural continuum description that for practical purposes alleviates the fundamental ambiguity of lattice embeddings.

 We also note that normal ordering prescription matters.
-We have used a convention used in the literature, normal ordering with respect to an empty vaccum, which leads to Laughlin-like zero modes of electrons at $\nu=1/3$ \cite{PhysRevResearch.2.023237}.
+We have mainly used a convention used in the literature, normal ordering with respect to an empty vacuum, which leads to Laughlin-like zero modes of electrons at $\nu=1/3$ \cite{PhysRevResearch.2.023237}.
 If instead normal ordered with respect to charge neutrality, the interaction Hamiltonian differs by extra single-particle terms which can be thought as Hartree Fock corrections from the remote bands \cite{PhysRevB.103.205413} but the particle-hole asymmetry within the single band still exists hence our results still hold with the difference that FCIs are no longer exact zero modes of the pseudopotential.
+Remarkably, the alternative normal ordering prescription also leads to anomalous Hall crystals in presence of long range Coulomb interactions even within the ideal band.
 We stress that the particle-hole asymmetry considered here is the one emerging within a given (ideal) band which is different from the question of symmetry of the model as a whole.

-The glaring differences between ideal Chern bands and Landau levels identified in this work prompts a natural question that, what criteria can accurately determine to what extent an ideal moir\'e Chern band aligns with the physics of the Landau levels more generally.
-Understanding this question becomes crucial in realization of non-Abelian topological phases and their associated quantum computing applications in moir\'e systems, which has been experimentally demonstrated that FCIs can be realized without the need of high magnetic field and exhibit robustness at relatively high temperatures.
+The glaring differences between ideal Chern bands and Landau levels identified in this work prompt a natural question that, what criteria can accurately determine to what extent an ideal moir\'e Chern band aligns with the physics of the LLs more generally.
+Understanding this question becomes crucial in realizing non-Abelian topological phases and their associated quantum computing applications in moir\'e systems.
+It has been experimentally demonstrated that FCIs can be realized without needing a high magnetic field and exhibit robustness at relatively high temperatures.

 While FCIs have been experimentally observed in twisted bilayer graphene \cite{xie2021fractional} at fillings $\nu = 4 - 1/3$ and $\nu = 4 - 2/3$ of the conduction band, we would like to stress that our emphasis here is different as we are studying the spin and valley polarized limit of chiral TBG.
 It is believed that the state at $\nu = 4 - 1/3$ is spin and valley polarized \cite{parker2021field} while the state at $\nu = 4 - 2/3$ (in the chiral limit) is spin-singlet \cite{repellinChernBandsTwisted2020}.
 Our results are concerned with particle-hole asymmetry in a band with a single flavor.
 In the presence of multi-component degrees of freedom, the single-hole dispersion takes a more complicated form than the form in \cite{suppm} therefore the conclusions can differ.
 It is also possible that external magnetic fields could diminish the existing particle-hole asymmetry at zero magnetic field approaching a more LLL-like limit.
 We leave this to future study.